Academic Information

 Absences

-Students who know of upcoming absences should notify their instructors in advance.
-If advance notice is not possible, students should contact instructors immediately upon their return to class.
+When students know of upcoming absences, they should notify their instructors in advance.
+If advance notice is not possible, then students should contact instructors as soon as possible after the absence occurs.

 Students are expected to arrive to class on time and to remain in class for the entire class period.
-Arriving late or leaving early disrupts the learning environment; however, extenuating circumstances may necessitate late arrivals or early departures.
-Classroom doors are not generally locked.
-If doors are locked for security or other reasons, they will be opened for students who are justifiably late or have a justifiable reason for leaving early.
+Arriving late or leaving early disrupts the learning environment; however, extenuating circumstances may necessitate late arrivals or early departures on rare occasions.

 Wake Tech recognizes its legal and ethical responsibilities to accommodate students who must miss classes to participate in religious observances.
 North Carolina law requires that students be permitted at least two excused absences per year for these purposes.
 Wake Tech students are allowed two class days of excused absences per academic year for religious observances.